elenamik/vacation-day-planner-backend/left-off-here.md

 2/16 - dont account for holidays and weekends in count.

-2/16-  fixed size of cells, smaller fonts,delete functionality & re-increment days left.
+2/16- change days left display to float. fixed size of cells, smaller fonts

+2/18-delete functionality & re-increment days left. cannot pick up state change when hovering is done.
+Try again :) onHover=()=>{}
+; worked on this some, the button rendering is faulty and delete button causes too many other problems!!

 whats left:
 allow for new user to register(user account flow, watch video)